 Wellbeing of Employees

 Many of us spend a great deal of our time at work, therefore our health and wellbeing in the workplace is as important as it is outside of the workplace, after all, how you are feeling does not automatically stop the moment you step foot into work!
 Telford & Wrekin’s Health and Well-Being Service engages and inspires individuals to improve their physical, mental and social wellbeing.
 The tools included in the Wellbeing Offer support employees in maintaining good wellbeing at work, with a proactive and preventative approach to wellbeing including self-care, support, developing resilience and therapy.”
-(If the school do not buy into this service, details of support should be inserted here)

 Employee Assistance Programme